Previous dayApril 26, 2026Next day

 4.3 km---✓ ReviewedUSGS →

-On April 26, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 63 km WSW of Karluk, Alaska at 20:56 UTC.
+Reports of a magnitude 2.3 earthquake 63 km WSW of Karluk, Alaska came in on April 26, 2026 at 20:56 UTC.
 At a depth of just 4.3 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Geolocation places the event at 57.394°N, -155.454°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 57.394°, -155.454°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26